 Invisalign is also a bit more expensive than standard braces, and may not be appropriate for all patients.
 Your orthodontist can discuss with you the treatment he or she believes will work best to correct your bite.

 What patients are ideal candidates for Invisalign?
 Can Invisalign work for severe alignment problems?

 Invisalign has made great strides in its technology and can now treat many more malocclusions than ever before.
 More severe cases, however, may require the use of buttons and attachments, which can make the treatment more visible to others.
 These buttons and attachments provide additional force to guide hard to move teeth to their ideal locations.
 For the most severe alignment problems, standard metal braces may still be the best option.

 What is the treatment time for Invisalign like compared to braces?
 Will I need to visit the orthodontist as often?

 The length of time depends one each individual patient's issue and how fast his or her teeth move.
 The average length of time in Invisalign is 12 months for adults; treatment time for teens varies and will be determined by your orthodontist.
 However, as compared to standard braces, you'll visit the orthodontist's office less frequently and spend less time in the chair when you are there.

 How many Invisalign aligners are included in treatment?
 Will the aligners need to be refined during treatment?

-The number of Invisalign trays required depends on each case, and can vary greatly between patients.
-One patients may have a minor malocclusion that only requires 11 trays, while another patients may have a more severe case that requires 30 or more trays.
+The number of Invisalign trays required depends on each case and can vary greatly between patients.
+One patient may have a minor malocclusion that only requires 11 trays, while another patient may have a more severe case that requires 30 or more trays.
 There is no set number of trays when having Invisalign treatment, but there will most likely be some refinements made along the way.
 This will depend on how compliant the patient is in wearing the trays as directed, as well as how well the teeth respond to movement.